PlayStation Studios branding unites all Sony games under one logo

 This also represents the latest squeak of news out of Sony regarding the PlayStation 5.
 The company continues to hold many details close to its chest.
 And it instead has slowly dripped out info about the DualSense controller and the PS5 logo over the last several months.

 In that context, this feels like yet another stopgap on the path to real PS5 news.
-Sony is still planning an even for early June, based on our reporting.
-So those details may are still potentially weeks away.
+Sony is still planning an event for early June, based on our reporting.
+So those details are still potentially weeks away.